 As it stands now, Jumia is gradually becoming a household brand name; they are becoming very much popular within the country.
 Once you mention “Jumia,” almost everyone knows what you are talking about.

-Jumia offers an opportunity to create an online store on their website as vendors, and this is open for almost everyone who has something to sell with Jumia’s selling category.
+Jumia offers an opportunity to create an online store on their website as vendor, and this is open for almost everyone who has something to sell with Jumia’s selling category.

 Jumia’s marketplace serves as a platform where vendors (sellers) can list their goods for sales with a price tag, then relax and let Jumia handles the rest for them.